 Right Click on T and select Add to Chart, and repeat for dewpoint temperature (TD).

 To add wind barbs, add speed (SPD) and direction (DIR) to the chart.
-When both of these parameters are added, they are converted into windbarbs.
+When both of these parameters are added, they are converted into wind barbs.

 Right Click on the table of fields and select T -> Chart Properties.

-In the Range: property, enter in a Min and Max value appropriate for both Temperature and Dewpoint Temperature.
+For the Range property, enter in a Min and Max value appropriate for both temperature and dewpoint temperature.
 Click OK.

 Right Click on the table of fields and select TD -> Chart Properties.

 To the right of the Range property, there is a ... button.
-Click on this button and select “Fixed Range from: T...”, and click OK.
+Click on this button and select “Fixed Range from: T...” (with the range values set in step 8a), and click OK.

 Open up the Weather Text Product Display by selecting the Tools -> Text Data -> Weather Text Products (from server) menu item in the Main Display.